Which Language to Choose

 Global Village Academy teaches standard Chinese (pu tong hua) using simplified characters (han zi).
 Chinese is spoken by 1.1 billion people as their primary language and another 20 million as their second language.
 It is the #1 language in the world based on the number of speakers and is spoken in five countries.
 Chinese currently ranks 6th in influence, but its influence is expected to increase dramatically, both economically and politically.
 Chinese has been designated a critical language by the U.S government.
 Chinese is an official language of the United Nations.

 Spanish is spoken by 417 million people worldwide, including 28 million in the United States, making the US 5th worldwide in terms of the number of Spanish speakers.
 Spanish is the most studied language in the United States with over 4 million high school students and 750,000 college students learning Spanish.
 It is the official language of 22 countries, most notably in Mexico and Latin America.
-With close to 106 million first-language speakers, Mexico has the largest populations of Spanish speakers in the world.
+With close to 106 million first-language speakers, Mexico has the largest population of Spanish speakers in the world.
 Spanish is an official working language of both the United Nations and the European Union.